GMali/generator-password/README.markdown

 # Case study by Andre Moreira #

-Please for more information, visit the Wiki for this project (coming soon).
+Please for more information, visit the Wiki for this project.

 [Wiki](http://wiki.github.com/mourdok/generate/)